XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T001-SBS.md

 ## Browse to the Azure Portal

-1. Open the Azure Portal, and validate if the CosmosDB, the App Service Plan and Azure Web App have been created.
+1. Open the [Azure Portal](http://portal.azure.com/), and validate if the following cloud services have been created:
+* CosmosDB,
+* App Service Plan,
+* Azure Web App.

 ![Resources created in Azure](/Assets/2020-10-15-10-32-42.png)